Budgeting Statistics – 18 Interesting Facts

 (Source: Bankrate)

-This is a frightening statistic, especially in light of the current economic downturn.
-It’s clear that many people are living on the edge, and one unexpected expense could push them over the brink.
+This statistic is alarming, especially given the current economic climate.
+Many people are living on the edge, where one unexpected expense could push them over the brink.

 Final Thoughts: Budgeting Statistics

-By using the financial statistics we’ve provided in this post, you can create a realistic budget that works for you and your family.
-Are you ready to get started?
+Using the financial statistics provided in this post, you can create a realistic budget that works for you and your family.
+Are you ready to begin?